gitlabhq/gitlabhq/doc/user/project/pages/getting_started/pages_from_scratch.md

 # Create a GitLab Pages website from scratch

 This tutorial shows you how to create a Pages site from scratch.
-You will start with a blank project and create your own CI file, which gives instruction to a [runner](https://docs.gitlab.com/runner/).
+You start with a blank project and create your own CI file, which gives instruction to a [runner](https://docs.gitlab.com/runner/).
 When your CI/CD [pipeline](../../../../ci/pipelines/index.md) runs, the Pages site is created.